 7. User who have access to Active Directory Management Applications

-Many organizations use third-party Active Directory management solutions to simplify and improve the management tasks.
-These solutions either use a service or proxy account with privileged access to manage Active Directory, or use accounts that are granted elevated privileges by some other means (such as membership in a built-in privileged group or OU-based permissions).
+Many organizations use third-party Active Directory management solutions to simplify and improve management tasks.
+These solutions either use a service or proxy account with privileged access to manage Active Directory or user accounts that are granted elevated privileges by some other means (such as membership in a built-in privileged group or OU-based permissions).
 Depending on the level of delegation, gaining control over an account like this one is just as good as being a Domain Admin.

 To find out who has access to such accounts, you will have to enlist all relevant applications in the network, then identify all service or proxy accounts with privileged access that these applications are using.
 You can enable “Audit Directory Service Access” group policy to monitor what these accounts are doing.